UPC Catalogue

 • GD5 — Enhance Privacy Policy Communication through Assessment Tools

-Users often face difficulties comparing and assessing privacy policies due to their complexity, length, and lack of standardization.
+Users often struggle to compare and assess privacy policies due to their complexity, length, and lack of standardisation.
 Using assessment tools, organisations can offer clear, concise, and compliant privacy information, improving understanding of data practices, building trust, and ensuring legal compliance.

 Controlling Information Disclosure